Lorilleux is founded

 The first UV inks

 The first water-based inks are introduced for use on paper and film.

 Pigment manufacturing begins

-Sun Chemical begins to manufacture pigments out of their office in Muskegon, Michigan.
+Sun Chemical begins to manufacture pigments in Muskegon, Michigan.

 EB inks go commercial

 Sun Chemical commercializes EB inks.
 In the same year, they acquire the phthalo pigment business from American Cyanamid.

 Sun Chemical grows

 Sun Chemical is acquired by Dainippon Ink and Chemicals (DIC).
 Sun Chemical also merges with Hartmann and Kohl & Madden to form one global company.